Revolution per minute | |

 SI base units | 0.016 s−1 |

-A corresponding but distinct quantity for describing rotation is angular velocity, for which the SI unit is the radian per second.
+A related but distinct quantity for describing rotation is angular frequency (or angular speed, the magnitude of angular velocity), for which the SI unit is the radian per second (rad/s).

 The International System of Units (SI) does not recognize rpm as a unit.
 It defines units of angular frequency and angular velocity as rad s−1, and units of frequency as Hz, equal to s−1.